 Working with our Conservator, we have significantly increased our refinance, mortgage modification and foreclosure prevention efforts since we entered into conservatorship.
 These efforts are generally designed to reduce the number of foreclosures and help keep families in their homes.
 Some of our principal activities are described below.
-These activities include the Home Affordable Refinance initiative ("HARP") and the Home Affordable Modification initiative ("HAMP"), which began in 2009 as part of the Making Home Affordable Program (the "MHA Program").
-As noted below, the HARP initiative is scheduled to expire on December 31, 2018 and the HAMP initiative expired in December 2016.
+These activities include the Enhanced Relief Refinance Program and the Freddie Mac Flex Modification initiative.
+We also discuss the Home Affordable Refinance initiative ("HARP") and the Home Affordable Modification initiative ("HAMP"), both of which began in 2009 and, as noted below, have expired.

 - HARP initiative.
-We call our initiative in this area our "Relief Refinance Program" and the Mortgages that are originated thereunder "Relief Refinance Mortgages."
-Under this program, we have set forth the terms and conditions under which we will purchase refinancings of Mortgages we own or guarantee.
+HARP expired on December 31, 2018.
+We called our initiative in this area our "Relief Refinance Program" and the Mortgages that were originated thereunder "Relief Refinance Mortgages."SM Under this program, we set forth the terms and conditions under which we would purchase refinancings of Mortgages we owned or guaranteed.
 As originally designed, borrowers under Relief Refinance Mortgages had to be current on their original Mortgages.
 Certain eligible borrowers applying for Relief Refinance Mortgages could be subject to streamlined underwriting procedures and, for certain eligible Mortgages, the value of eligible properties could be determined using an automated valuation model.
 The loan to value ("LTV") ratio on fixed-rate Relief Refinance Mortgages could be up to 125%.
-A Relief Refinance Mortgage could be without mortgage insurance if the original Mortgage did not bear mortgage insurance.
-Relief Refinance Mortgages were required to be originated on or before June 30, 2012 (the last application date was subsequently extended to December 31, 2018). - Changes to the HARP initiative.
-On October 24, 2011 FHFA, Freddie Mac and Fannie Mae announced a series of FHFA-directed changes to the HARP initiative in an effort to attract more eligible borrowers who can benefit from refinancing their Mortgages. - The revisions to the initiative are available to borrowers with Mortgages that were sold to us on or before May 31, 2009 (effective October 27, 2013, this was revised to Mortgages having a note date on or before May 31, 2009), who have current LTV ratios above 80% and whose refinance loan application is dated on or after December 1, 2011.
-The program enhancements include: - •• Eliminating certain risk-based fees for borrowers who refinance into shorter-term Mortgages and lowering fees for other borrowers;
+A Relief Refinance Mortgage insurance.
+Relief Refinance Mortgages were required to be originated on or before June 30, 2012 (the last application date was subsequently extended to December 31, 2018, with final settlement dates to occur on or before September 30, 2019). - Changes to the HARP initiative.
+On October 24, 2011 FHFA, Freddie Mac and Fannie Mae announced a series of FHFA-directed changes to the HARP initiative in an effort to attract more eligible borrowers who could benefit from refinancing their Mortgages.

+The revisions to the initiative were available to borrowers with Mortgages that were sold to us on or before May 31, 2009 (effective October 27, 2013, this was revised to Mortgages having a note date on or before May 31, 2009), who had current LTV ratios above 80% and whose refinance loan application were dated on or after December 1, 2011.
+The program enhancements included:

-- •• Removing the 125% LTV ratio ceiling for fixed-rate Mortgages (maximum LTV ratio for Relief Refinance ARMs will remain at 105%); - •• Eliminating the requirement for lenders to provide us with certain representations and warranties regarding the Mortgages to be refinanced; and - •• Eliminating the need for a new property appraisal where there is a reliable automated valuation model estimate provided by the applicable government sponsored enterprise.
+- •• Eliminating certain risk-based fees for borrowers who refinanced into shorter-term Mortgages and lowering fees for other borrowers; - •• Removing the 125% LTV ratio ceiling for fixed-rate Mortgages; - •• Eliminating the requirement for lenders to provide us with certain representations and warranties regarding the Mortgages to be refinanced; and - Eliminating the need for a new property appraisal where there was a reliable automated valuation model estimate provided by the applicable government sponsored enterprise.

 On November 15, 2011, following discussions with FHFA and Fannie Mae, we issued operational and other guidance for the changes to our Relief Refinance Program.
 We started purchasing fixed-rate Relief Refinance Mortgages with LTV ratios greater than 125% for cash in January 2012 and we commenced securitizing such Relief Refinance Mortgages under our Guarantor Program on June 1, 2012.
-Generally, features of our revised Relief Refinance Program for Mortgages above 80% LTV, in addition to those described in the preceding paragraph, include the following:
+Generally, features of our revised Relief Refinance Program for Mortgages above 80% LTV, in addition to those described in the preceding paragraph, included the following: